 Miracles can be done alone, but together it is easier and more fun.

-We need other people of all ages.
+We need other people throughout our lives.
 No one gets through life without the help of others.
 We wouldn't even exist without each other.
 And I'm not talking about birth now, but the whole cycle of life.

-Other people live not for us, we live by their side.
+Other people do not live for us, we live by their side.
 We carry other people in our minds.
 Every person we meet is part of us.
 So are those we haven't met or will never meet.

 The human mind is shared and it manifests in every individual of our species.
 We say that our mind is our own, but we did not create our mind.
 We have collected pieces from other people.
 Our brains are the result of a long evolution, and the way they process information is in no way individual.